SuzanneNL/clouds-memory-game/README.md

 - Users can be directed to (social) media websites, through the footer.
 - This website consists of a header, buttons, a click-counter, a game and a footer.
 - This website contains images and icons.
-- This website was built using HTML, CSS (Flexbox and Bootstrap) and Javascript, and has a responsive design.
+- This website was built using HTML, CSS (Flexbox and Bootstrap) and Javascript (VanillaJS), and has a responsive design.
 - This website was built in GidPod and hosted by GitHub pages.
 - Documentation.